Burt Reynolds, Swaggering Star Actor, Has Died At 82

 Actor Burt Reynolds, who played good ol' boys and rugged action heroes in an acting career that spanned seven decades, has died.
 Reynolds died Thursday morning at a Florida hospital following a heart attack.
 He was 82.

-Reynolds came to stardom in Deliverance and Smokey and the Bandit in the 1970s, and was still making movies more than 40 years later.
+Reynolds came to stardom in Deliverance and Smokey and the Bandit in the 1970s and was still making movies more than 40 years later.
 In 1977's Smokey and the Bandit, Jackie Gleason was Smokey the sheriff, Burt Reynolds was Bandit, and the plot hinged on whether Bandit and a truck-driving pal could blow through Smokey's roadblocks and make the run in 28 hours.
-The smile, the mustache, the twinkle in his eye ... without them, would anyone have buckled up for that bootlegging run from Texarkana to Atlanta?
+The smile, the mustache, the twinkle in his eye ... without them, would anyone have buckled up for that bootlegging run from Texarkana, Texas, to Atlanta?

 Smokey and the Bandit opened the same year Star Wars hit theaters.
-Reynolds had been offered the part of Han Solo, actually, and turned it down, just as he'd turned down the role of James Bond, and would later turn down Pretty Woman.
+Reynolds had been offered the part of Han Solo, actually, and turned it down, just as he turned down the role of James Bond and would later turn down Pretty Woman.
 No one ever accused him of being smart about choosing film roles.

 But smart in the films?
 No question.

 Deliverance was the one that made him famous.
-Years of bit parts on TV hadn't prepared audiences for his scarily ripped outdoorsman, who led Jon Voight, Ronny Cox and Ned Beatty on what would end up being a harrowing canoe trip in the Georgia backwoods.
-There were dueling banjos, hillbilly rapists, and Reynolds using a bow and arrow to spear fish, and to meet nature on its own terms.
+Years of bit parts on TV hadn't prepared audiences for his scarily ripped outdoorsman who led Jon Voight, Ronny Cox and Ned Beatty on what would end up being a harrowing canoe trip in the Georgia backwoods.
+There were dueling banjos, hillbilly rapists and Reynolds using a bow and arrow to spear fish and to meet nature on its own terms.

 After Deliverance put him on the map, Reynolds more or less owned the rest of that decade.
-He played football players in The Longest Yard and Semi-Tough — not a huge stretch for him, since he'd attended college on a football scholarship.
-The bootlegger thing kept coming back in White Lightning and Lucky Lady.
-And off-screen, he also cultivated an outlaw vibe — including posing nude on a bearskin rug for Cosmopolitan.
+He played football players in The Longest Yard and Semi-Tough — not a huge stretch for him, since he had attended college on a football scholarship.
+And then there was the bootlegger thing: Before Smokey, there was White Lightning and Lucky Lady.

-Perhaps unsurprisingly, his marriages didn't last.
-Nor did a relationship with sometime co-star Sally Field, whom he later called the love of his life — to her evident surprise.
+Off-screen, he cultivated an outlaw vibe — including posing nude on a bearskin rug for Cosmopolitan.
+Two marriages didn't last, nor did a relationship with sometime-co-star Sally Field, whom he later called the love of his life in a 2015 article.

-His mistakes on screen included singing in the musical comedy The Best Little Whorehouse in Texas.
+His mistakes on-screen included singing in the musical comedy The Best Little Whorehouse in Texas.
 "I can sing," he admitted to interviewers, "as well as Fred Astaire can act."

 He had no quips to offer for his business acumen.
 Reynolds briefly owned a football team, a nightclub and a chain of restaurants before declaring bankruptcy.
 He also took 22 years to pay a divorce settlement to Loni Anderson.

-And somehow, he kept coming back — most famously, perhaps, in the 1997 award winner Boogie Nights, where he played a porn director who had dreams of making movies that were more than (just) porn.
-"This is the film I want them to remember me by," his character says — and they did, with an Oscar nomination for best supporting actor.
+And somehow, he kept coming back — most famously, perhaps, in 1997's Boogie Nights, in which he played a porn director who had dreams of making movies that were more than (just) porn.
+"This is the film I want them to remember me by," his character says.
+It was certainly his most-honored role: He garnered an Oscar nomination and a Golden Globe win for best supporting actor.

-Almost 20 years (and 60 roles) later, he published a memoir called But Enough About Me — a jokey title for a bestseller that proved beyond a doubt, that audiences still weren't tired of hearing about Burt Reynolds.
+Almost 20 years (and 60 roles) later, he published a memoir called But Enough About Me — a jokey title for a bestseller that proved beyond a doubt that audiences still weren't tired of hearing about Burt Reynolds.